softwaretoolsmonster/lecture4-sectionc/README.md

-This repository is a markdown tutorial
+This repository is a markdown tutorial!
-We added this line in our feature branch!